Skip to content

 value total = add 3 4

-Function signatures live on a preceding type line, and the func header keeps parameters unannotated.
+Function signatures can live on a preceding type line, and the func header keeps parameters unannotated.

 aivi